samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Damage Threshold

-If a vehicle has a [damage threshold](/sources/dnd/free-rules/rules-glossary#DamageThreshold) (see the [rules glossary](/sources/dnd/phb-2024/rules-glossary#DamageThreshold)), it’s noted in the table.
+If a vehicle has a [damage threshold](/sources/dnd/free-rules/rules-glossary#DamageThreshold) (see the [rules glossary](/sources/dnd/phb-2024/rules-glossary#DamageThreshold)), it's noted in the table.

 #### Ship Repair